CalebCress/ScoutingSystem/specsheet.md

 #### Add Team to Event
 - Enpoint: `/eventteam`
 - Field:
+  - `eventId`: id of event to add team too
   - `number`: number of team added

 #### Get Data on Team